top of page

 Classical Christian School

-We are in the process of designing a Classical Christian School at Dayspring Presbyterian Church, 1045 Highway 41 South.
+We will soon be opening a Classical Christian School at Dayspring Presbyterian Church, 1045 Highway 41 South.
 This school will focus on excellence in education and life skills by teaching through the classical teaching method and will use the Bible as the basis for all disciplines of life.

 What is a Classical School?